chibisafe/chibisafe/docs/nginx.md

 It's important to forward headers correctly since otherwise uploaders can spoof their own IP making it impossible for you to ban them if you have public uploads enabled.
 To do so please refer to this document https://www.authelia.com/integration/proxies/fowarded-headers/#steps

-After you're done, you can either add the following rules to your nginx config:
+After you're done, add the following rules to your nginx config:
 ```nginx
 set_real_ip_from 103.21.244.0/22;
 set_real_ip_from 103.22.200.0/22;